-205 Wright, C. 2007.
+212 Wright, C. 2007.
 "Tail Tales."
 CFA Institute Magazine, March/April.

-206 Morningstar magazine is a publication for financial advisors and institutional investors.
+213 Morningstar magazine is a publication for financial advisors and institutional investors.
 For more information about Morningstar magazine, call 312 384-4000 or visit us online: global.morningstar.com/MorningstarMagazine.

-207 Kaplan, P.D.
+214 Kaplan, P.D.
 2009.
 "Déjà Vu All Over Again."
 Morningstar Advisor magazine, February/March, P. 28.

-clearly demonstrate the severity of the financial crisis of 2008 was not unique, but was merely the latest chapter in a long history of market meltdowns.
+series of stock market total returns.
+For the U.S., Kaplan naturally used the SBBI[®] large-cap stock index (the SBBI[®] large-cap stock index is essentially the S&P 500 index).
+The results of the study clearly demonstrate the severity of the financial crisis of 2008 was not unique but was merely the latest chapter in a long history of market meltdowns.

-In 2009, a team of researchers at Morningstar expanded the analysis into a complete study on global equity market history as a contribution to the CFA Institute book on the global history of market crashes.208 In this study, the research team used monthly real total returns that go back into history as far as was possible with reasonably reliable data.209 The benefit of using real returns is to make meaningful return comparisons as our study spans such a long period.
+In 2009, a team of researchers at Morningstar expanded the analysis into a complete study on global equity market history as a contribution to the CFA Institute book on the global history of market crashes.215 In this study, the research team used monthly real total returns that go back into history as far as was possible with reasonably reliable data.216 The benefit of using real returns is to make meaningful return comparisons as our study spans such a long period.
 The benefit of going further back in history is, of course, to give a longer-term and more robust historical perspective on market crashes in terms of frequency, length, and magnitude.

-To complete the study, the research team needed to find monthly data from before 1925 on both stock returns and inflation, and calculate real returns.
+To complete the study, the research team needed to find monthly data from before 1925 on both stock returns and inflation and calculate real returns.
 Because there was no such return series in existence, they had to create one out of readable available data.

 Robert J. Shiller, 2013 Nobel laureate in economic sciences and the Sterling professor of economics at Yale University, posts monthly U.S. stock market returns and inflation data on his website that go back to 1871.
 Unfortunately, Shiller's stock data is based on monthly average prices rather than month-end prices.
-So the research team could use his inflation data, but not his stock market data.
+So, the research team could use his inflation data, but not his stock market data.
 Separately, Roger Ibbotson and some colleagues created an annual price and total return series for the NYSE that goes back to 1815 (as previously discussed in this chapter).
-210 However, annual returns are at too low a frequency to measure the largest drawdowns of the period, such as the large drop in the stock market during the panic of 1907.
-Fortunately, there is a book that contains daily price data on the Dow Jones Averages going back to 1885.211 The team estimated the monthly price returns in the broader NYSE price index from the monthly price returns on the Dow Jones Averages and then interpolated the total returns by assuming that the dividend levels remained constant during each year.
+217 However, annual returns are at too low a frequency to measure the largest drawdowns of the period, such as the large drop in the stock market during the panic of 1907.
+Fortunately, there is a book that contains daily price data on the Dow Jones Averages going back to 1885.218 The team estimated the monthly price returns in the broader NYSE price index from the monthly price returns on the Dow Jones Averages and then interpolated the total returns by assuming that the dividend levels remained constant during each year.

-The Morningstar team produced a time series of U.S. stock market real total returns from 1871 to 2019.
-The first 15 years of this history (1871-1885) is annual real total returns, and the remaining 134 years (1886-2019) is monthly total real returns, for a total of 149 years.
+The Morningstar team produced a time series of U.S. stock market real total returns from 1871 to 2020.
+The first 15 years of this history (1871-1885) is annual real total returns, and the remaining 135 years (1886-2020) is monthly total real returns, for a total of 150 years.